 No one likes getting a bright beam of light straight to their eyeballs, so take the time to be considerate of others and lower your hi-beams to oncoming cars.

 The world would be a much less stressful place if everyone remembered to use their blinker when turning or merging into traffic.
 It takes just a moment to let the driver behind you know what you’re doing, and then we can all just relax and enjoy the ride.

 Grins are gifts, especially when given freely with no ulterior motives.
 Giving a pleasant smile and a nod to a passerby is one of the quickest, easiest ways to brighten someone’s day.
+If you’re wearing a mask, a “smize” (smile with your eyes) can be just as powerful.
 Plus, just the act of smiling will give you a little boost of happiness too.
-Get more good feelings—check out these random acts of kindness that actually changed someone’s life.

 The Internet is rife with people arguing about every topic under the sun, and it’s all too easy to forget that the person on the other side of the screen is a real human being.
 Use your keyboard to uplift, sympathize with, comfort, or compliment an internet stranger.
 A little kindness can change a whole online conversation!